 - 1. Pick a firm that you can collect some data about from financial statements, as well as other sources (all public and private sources are legitimate). - 2.
 Scalable?
 Discuss whether the model has demonstrated scalability and how it is reflected in the KPI's. - 3.
 Efficient?
 Aligned?
 Identify the main operational and marketing metrics required to assess its scaling over time. - 4.
 Constrained?
 Identify possible scalability constraints and risks and discuss how the firm can potentially mitigate them. - 5.
 Leadership?
-To the extent you can, comment on the culture of the firm, its organizational structure, and its leadership.
-Use Glassdoor, and try to interview at least one employee of the firm. - 6.
+To the extent you can, comment on the culture of the firm, its organizational structure, and its leadership - 6.
 Based on your strategic and financial analysis, is the firm ready to further scale.
 Create a short memo, up to 8 pages, outlining your analysis.